abadi199/datetimepicker/README.md

 For a complete sample code, please see the [demo](https://github.com/abadi199/datetimepicker/tree/master/demo) folder of the source code.

+Type CSS for this date time picker can be downloaded from [here](https://raw.githubusercontent.com/abadi199/datetimepicker/master/styles/styles.css), or if you're using rtfeldman/elm-css package, you can just include the `Stylesheet` from `DateTimePicker.Css` module.
 Date and Time Picker written entirely in Elm.
-This date time picker can be configured to work in multiple ways.

 ## Date Time Picker